AhmedElsharkawyCS/advanced-microservices-ticketing-app/README.md

 - Architect large, scalable apps using a collection of microservices
 - Solve concurrency issues in a distributed systems environment
+- Use google cloud with skaffold to deploy the dev infrastructure
 - Build a Server-Side Rendered React App to render data from your microservices
 - Share reusable code between multiple Express servers using custom NPM packages
 - Communicate data between services using a lightning-fast event bus